 there remain a host of options and more

 than “50 shades of white” quartz options

-with hues from muted grey to beige to arctic
+with hues from muted grey to cream to beige to arctic

 which can reduce DIY designfreaky